-- A. Auto Body Shop Sales: Sales of accessories, parts, seat covers, etc, by motor vehicle refinishers and painters are subject to the tax.
-Effective July 1, 2005, Code of Virginia § 58.1-602 was amended to include in the definition of "retail sale" the separately stated charge made for automotive refinish repair materials that are permanently applied to or affixed to a motor vehicle during its repair.
-Thus, motor vehicle refinishers must also collect sales tax on items such as paint, thinner when used to mix with paint, and auto body filler when they apply such items to motor vehicles and separately state the charges for such items. - B. Insurance Transactions: The requirement to collect sales tax on repair transactions applies to transactions paid for in whole or in part by insurance companies.
-Body shops normally give binding estimates which list all parts and repairs that will be required.
-If additional parts are needed and the parts allocation is increased on the repair order, the retail sales tax applies to the larger amount. - C. Purchases by Auto Body Shops: Items that are consumed in the repair but not permanently affixed to the vehicle or items that are not separately stated on the invoice are taxable to the repair facility.
-Tools and equipment, such as frame straighteners, color match computers, and paint booths used in performing the repair work are also subject to the tax.
+A. Auto Body Shop Sales:

+Sales of accessories, parts, seat covers, etc, by motor vehicle refinishers and painters are subject to the tax.
+Examples of taxable parts might include bumpers, grills, headlights, side panels, door panels, hoods, etc. Effective July 1, 2005, Code of Virginia § 58.1-602 was amended to include in the definition of "retail sale" the separately stated charge made for automotive refinish repair materials that are permanently applied to or affixed to a motor vehicle during its repair.
+Thus, motor vehicle refinishers should also collect sales tax on items such as paint, thinner when used to mix with paint, auto body filler, clearcoat, sealant, and similar items when they apply such items to motor vehicles and separately state the charges for such items.